SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/10-Homework.md

 [/code-editor]
 [task-description]

-## Part 5 - Use The "gringotts" Database
+# Part 5 - Use The "Gringotts" Database

 Mr. Bodrog is a greedy small goblin.

 His most precious possession is a small database of the deposits in the wizard world.

 Mr. Bodrog wants you to send him some reports.

-You will use the **gringotts** database which you can download [here](https://videos.softuni.org/resources/java/java-mysql/gringotts_built-in-functions.zip).
+You will use the **Gringotts** database which.

-# Description
+## Description

 Import the database and send the **total count of records** to Mr. Bodrog.